GaryAsher/challenge-run-site/.docs/REMINDERS.md

       - Add file type validation (PNG, JPG only)
       - Set max file size (e.g., 2MB)
       - Use RLS policies to ensure users can only upload to their own folder

-### 2.5 Games/runs/ tab again
-- [ ] Add the option for multiple runners (up to 5) to be listed for the same run
-    - Add option to list other runners.
-Other runners will need to confirm that they participated in this run.
-      - Add Reminder for Messages to require those runners to accept that they were in the run.
-      - Runners need to fill out their "Character" if there is one for that game.

 ### Modded Game Support
 - [ ] Allow modded versions of games